ruggeri/tech-notes/algos/lock-free-algos.md

 ## Extensible Hash Maps

-**ConcurrentHashMap before Java8**
+**ConcurrentHashMap between Java5 Java8**

 I believe the Java `java.util.HashTable` is thread-safe (the `java.util.HashMap` is not).
 It uses a single global lock.

-Douglas S. Lea wrote the `java.util.concurrent.ConcurrentHashMap` for Java, to give finer grained locking and better concurrency.
+Douglas S. Lea wrote the `java.util.concurrent.ConcurrentHashMap` for Java 5, published 2004, to give finer grained locking and better concurrency.
 It is not lock free though.
 It is a "closed addressed", also called "open hashed", which means "separate chaining" (buckets).

 Basic idea is: there will be many "segments", each hash its own lock.
 To lookup/insert/delete, you look at high order bits to determine the